 Which is really rather simple.
 It's a version "3" configuration, meaning it'll use syntax available for version 3 of docker-compose.
 It creates a single "service", called

 web.
 It uses the 2.22.3 Ghost image based on Alpine Linux (my favorite server distribution).
 It creates 1 copy of the server that is limited to 1 CPU and 1000M of RAM.
 It will restart automatically any time the container fails.
 It maps the port 3003 on the host to the port 2368 in the container.
 It maps the ./ghost directory on the host to the /var/lib/ghost/content directory in the container.
 Finally, it defines a few environment variables that tell Ghost that this is a production blog (higher security standards) that uses the

 docker stack deploy -c docker-compose.yml ghost, which deploys this configuration under the name

 ghost.
 Docker takes care of pulling all of the required images and spinning up a virtualized network to run any of the services defined (in this case, just

 web) within.
 In my production environment, I have an nginx reverse proxy taking care of requests on 443 and routes them to port 3003 on the Docker host, which is then mapped to the Ghost container's port 2368.
 That's how you're reading this page right now!

-If I were to write an article describing this same process with as much depth using traditional LXC (or, Linus forbid, Virtual Machines), that article would easily be 5x as long.
+If I were to write an article describing this same process with as much depth using traditional LXC, that article would easily be 5x as long.
 Easily.
-That's not even considering the fact that migrating all of that would take just about as long.
-This initial Docker setup took me around 30 minutes; migrating it to a new host would take less than 5 minutes.
+That's not even considering the fact that migrating applications from that infrastructure would take just about as long unless you went with Snapshots, which are far less modular.
+This initial Docker setup took me around 30 minutes; migrating it to a new host, even in the cloud, would take less than 5 minutes.